Kschang (which are his initials and his last name) is an IT professional and general manager in San Francisco CA.

 Below are some examples.

 Political pundits base their existence on confirmation bias.
 Political commentators like Arianna Huffington or Ann Coulter seem to be there to filter the world to their views, both left and right.
 People read them for confirmation of their own beliefs.

-Hypochondria and various other phobias (including paranoia) are basically negative confirmation bias, where the patient keeps on noticing negative clues and experiences which reinforce his or her negative expectations.
+Hypochondria and various other phobias (including paranoia) are basically negative confirmation bias, where the patient keeps on noticing negative clues and experiences that reinforce his or her negative expectations.

 "Psychics" and mediums that claim to communicate with the dead at a "cold reading" usually make a huge number of ambiguous statements and reading various clues from the crowd or the subject to determine how to continue.
-Those who believe in the paranormal and the afterlife will recall much higher "accuracy" of the statements than they actually were.
+Those who believe in the paranormal and the afterlife will recall much higher "accuracy" of the statements than there actually was.

 Scientific procedures are often designed specifically to combat confirmation bias, by performing double-blind trials and randomization, plus peer review (though peer review itself may be subject to the confirmation bias of the reviewers).